 If Mexican wrestling is your thing, then Mexico City is the home to Lucha Libre, check out an event!

 Although soccer remains the most popular spectator sport in Mexico, the country's version of professional wrestling (freestyle wrestling) is quickly gaining popularity.
 Since the late 1950s, Lucha Libre has been an integral part of Mexican popular culture.
 You won't want to miss this unforgettable show, which features brightly coloured masks, flamboyant characters, and a lot of Spandex.

 Where to eat in Mexico City?

-- Pujol – voted one of the top 50 Restaurants in the world.
-Mexican
+- Pujol – voted number 9 on the top 50 Restaurants in the world.

 - Contramar – Mexican, Seafood, great for lunch but busy!